-Asian Hornet alert
+Asian Hornet Week

-Vespa velutina, the yellow legged hornet (known as the Asian hornet) is native to Asia and was confirmed for the first time in France in 2004, where it was believed to have arrived from China in a consignment of pottery.
-This aggressive species quickly established itself and across France.
+7-13 September 2020 is Asian Hornet Week, when we are all asked to be extra vigilant for Vespa velutina, the yellow legged hornet (known as the Asian hornet).
+This invasive species is native to Asia and was confirmed for the first time in France in 2004, where it quickly established itself after arriving from China in a consignment of pottery.

 Unlike our native hornet, the Asian hornet preys on honeybees and is considered a threat to our natural ecology.

-This invasive species is smaller than the native hornet, with characteristally yellow legs.
-It was first found in the UK in 2016 in Tetbury, since when there have been a total of 17 confirmed sightings of the Asian hornet around England with nine nests destroyed.
-The hope is that with vigilance we can prevent this disruptive invasive species from becoming established in the UK.
+It is smaller than the native hornet, with characteristally yellow legs.
+It was first found in the UK in 2016 in Tetbury, with further sightings in various locations since then and a number of nests destroyed.
+The hope is that, with vigilance, we can prevent this disruptive species from becoming established in the UK.

 Dates for the diary